What are rules of origin?

 What are the different types of origin criteria?

-When making customs declarations, businesses have to present a proof of origin which determines whether their imported products are subject to preferential or non-preferential market access terms.
-If imported goods were manufactured in multiple countries as part of a global or regional value chain, the country where the latest production process took place typically determines the origin of good, depending on the criteria defined in the rules of origin.
-These can include:
+When making their declarations to customs, businesses have to present a proof of origin which determines whether their imported products are subject to preferential or non-preferential market access terms.
+If the imported goods were manufactured in multiple countries as part of a global or regional value chain, the country where the latest production process took place typically determines the origin of the good, depending on the criteria defined in the rules of origin.
+The WTO Agreement on Rules of Origin distinguishes two types of rules of origin:

 - Preferential origin: This determines whether products are eligible for preferential (lower or zero) tariffs and other benefits provided under trade agreements.
-Qualifying under preferential origin may require imports to be completely or partially produced in a country that is a party to the relevant trade agreement, according to the specific conditions identified under that agreement.
+Qualifying under preferential origin may require imports to be completely or partially produced in a country that is a party to the trade agreement under consideration, according to the specific conditions identified under that agreement.
+Preferential rules of origin in the context of reciprocal trade agreements notified to the WTO Secretariat can be retrieved in the WTO’s Regional Trade Agreement (RTA) database.
+For identifying rules of origin provisions in non-reciprocal preferential schemes, see the WTO’s Preferential Trade Agreements (PTA) database.